 Create a virtual network

-So if you intend to bring your own network you’ll need to ensure that you create virtual networks in advance in one of these new regions.
+If you intend to bring your own network you’ll need to also create virtual networks in advance in one of these new regions.
 This virtual network is necessary for connecting to resources in the cloud.

 As you migrate compute workloads to the cloud you’ll discover that a virtual network is integral to the process.
 There needs to be communication among your resources but this has to happen in a secure environment.
 There are several ways you can use to create a virtual network including:

 - Creating a virtual network using the Azure portal.

 - Creating a virtual network using the Azure CLI.